 What is Digital Transformation (and Why Should Your Company Care)?

 Digital transformation—sometimes synonymous with digital innovation—has often been defined over the last few years with little to show for it.
-We know because at Savvy, we've been in the trenches with companies helping them through their digital transformations.
+We know because at Savvy, we've been in the trenches with companies helping them through their digital transformations across various industries.
 We continually have course-corrected digital transformations gone wrong while re-educating our customers—and the market—on what it actually is.
 Fundamentally, it represents businesses and organizations taking a step back to revisit how work gets done in all parts of their business and organization.

 Digital transformation may address the parts of the organization that already are digital.
 For example, a monolithic web application that is hosted on-premises.
 It also includes the parts that may not be digital.
 For example, a manual process that still may rely on physical paper.